-If your iPhone 5 isn't charging anymore, it's possible that either liquid came into contact with your charge port, or one of the pins are broken.
+If you're having trouble charging your iPhone 5, it's possible that either liquid came into contact with your charge port, or one of the pins are broken.
 Other symptoms of a bad dock connector can include iTunes not recognizing your iPhone when it's plugged into the computer.
 If you're experiencing any of these symptoms and aren't quite ready to fork over the cash for a new iPhone just yet, we can walk you through how to repair your iPhone on your own.
 Follow along for step by step instructions on replacing the Lightning dock in your iPhone 5!

 What you need to DIY repair a broken dock connector in an iPhone 5